Reporting for Jury Service

-You may be excused for the following reasons:
+You may be disqualified or excused for the following reasons:

 - You were summoned and reported as a prospective juror in any court in your county of residence, within 1 year before the 1st day for which you were considered for jury service (exemption for 1 year from the last day of service).

 - You are an expectant mother or a parent who is not employed full-time and have custody of a child under the age of 6.

 - You are 70 years of age or older.